 Why Do You Need to Track the CPU Temperature on Your Mac?

 There are multiple reasons why you may want to keep a track of the CPU temperature on macOS.
 Maybe you are trying to benchmark your newly bought machine or maybe you would like to find out when actually the fans get going.
-Moreover, it can also let you figure out whether or not you are overkilling the CPU by allowing the high-octane games or resource hogging apps to run amuck.
+Moreover, it can also let you figure out whether or not you are overkilling the CPU by playing some of the best free Mac games or allowing resource hogging apps to run amuck.

 So, What’s the Ideal CPU Temperature?